Lvzbel/rent-a-car/README.md

   Using this tool to be able able to add a carousel typed element.

-- Magnific Popup
+- Magnific Popup:

   I found this library to be easy to use and lightweight for easy implementation of a lightbox element

-- Modaal
+- Modaal:

   Accessibility is the main reason why I picked this plugin and only minimum CSS is necessary to customize.

-- Laravel Mix
+- Laravel Mix:

   This Webpack wrapper is included in my starter theme, but I picked it because it is a fast and easy way to automate the compiling process, and include auto-reload by default.